Show a loved one how special they are with this DIY picture frame – add a little Mod Podge and aqua paint to your Valentine’s Day crafts!

 - FolkArt acrylic paint – Silver Sterling, Patina, Titanium White

-- Martha Stewart crafts – typewriter alphabet stencil set
+- Martha Stewart crafts – typewriter alphabet stencil set (or adhesive letters)

-- Maya Road Mixed Scallop Mini Pennant Banner Set
+- Maya Road Mixed Scallop Mini Pennant Banner Set (or scrapbook paper)

 - Mod Podge Satin